jonnonz1/nz-statute-book/acts/public/2022/incorporated-societies-act-2022.md

 ### Subpart 4 — Conversion of entities into incorporated societies

 ### 257 Entities formed or incorporated by other Acts may convert to be incorporated societies
-A body corporate or other association that is formed or incorporated by or under an Act that is specified by the regulations for the purposes of this section may be reregistered as an incorporated society under this Act in accordance with Schedule 3.
+A body corporate or other association that is formed or incorporated by or under an Act or a Provincial Ordinance that is specified by the regulations for the purposes of this section may be reregistered as an incorporated society under this Act in accordance with Schedule 3.

 ### 258 Consequences of failing to comply with terms or conditions of conversion
 (1) This section applies if an incorporated society fails to comply with a term or condition imposed under regulations made under section 254(1)﻿(w).